DreadHeadHippy/Controller-Compatibility/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Support

+This plugin is open source and free to use.
+If you find it helpful and would like to support development, you can donate via [Ko-fi](https://ko-fi.com/dreadheadhippy).
+Donations are appreciated but never required!

 ## Acknowledgments

 - Inspired by Steam's controller compatibility system